 - Extension of time.
 Determine whether you need an extension of time to respond and make the request if needed.
 Extension’s of time are typically granted for legitimate reasons such as need to obtain additional information, obtaining medical information, or in especially complex cases involving a great deal of evidence.
 Extensions of time are generally not granted because an employee will not be available such as on already approved leave.

-- Obtain representation.
+- Obtain representation or consultation.
 Employees should immediately contact their union representative (If applicable) or seek qualified representation or consultation as quickly as possible.
+Click here for additional information.

 The first steps indicated above should be completed within the first day or two following receipt of a proposed action.
 It has been our experience that employees who wait longer than two days to complete the first steps will wait far too long.